Wazuh server cluster

 Arguments<Dict>

 Receive a distributed API request from the API.
-When this request is received in a worker node it is forwarded to the master.
-But when the master receives it, it will execute it locally.
+When this request is received in a worker node it is forwarded to the master node and executed locally on the master node.

 dapi_fwd